 Traditionally, Chicken Marsala is made with a thin chicken cutlet cooked in Marsala wine and mushrooms but we amped up our stuffed Chicken Marsala by stuffing it with cheesy caramelized onions and then add some sun dried tomatoes and spinach to the finishing touch.

 This recipe was one the the first dishes I cooked for Terry on our date night.
 He didn’t believe me that chicken breast could be moist and flavourful and I was about to prove him wrong.
 I always love a good challenge in the kitchen, don’t you?

 The great thing about this recipe is I wanted to make it an interactive date, so I had to make it simple (but flavourful!).
-Terry had never cooked a single thing in his life, unless you count boiling water and burning toast cooking 😉 so I thought it would be a fun thing to do together to show him the kitchen isn’t such a intimidating scary place.
-I urge you to do the same, especially for a date night.
-It a fun activity that cuts the tension and nervousness a bit because you both are focused on the tasks in the kitchen and conversations and laughs will be had.
-Guaranteed.
+Terry had never cooked a single thing in his life, unless you count boiling water and burning toast cooking 😉 so I thought it would be a fun thing to do together and to show him the kitchen is actually a really cool place to hang out!

 The end result?
 A flavourful ‘fancy looking’ dish to enjoy that looks like you spent a lot of time in the kitchen but you really didn’t!

 All ingredients for this stuffed chicken marsala recipe can be found at your local grocery store.